-This road in St. John’s Wood shot to fame on 8th August 1969 when The Beatles walked across the zebra crossing at Abbey Road, a minute’s walk from EMI Studios where the fab four were recording their last album.
+This road in St. John’s Wood shot to fame on 8th August 1969 when The Beatles walked across the zebra crossing on Abbey Road, a minute’s walk from EMI Studios where the fab four were recording their last album.
 It was only after the release of Abbey Road that EMI Studios changed its name to Abbey Road Studios.
 Today, around 1000 people visit this London street every single day to recreate the famous Beatles Abbey Road album cover.
 For the full experience, join our Beatles walking tour which goes every Tuesday and Saturday at 11am.

 It’s not a street we hear you cry, but when you look at an old map of London, you’ll see that the whole city was oriented to its river making it one of London’s most vital streets.
 No Thames, no London.
 Today, lots of London street names derive from ancient words for river or stream- ‘burn’ or ‘bourne’, like Kilburn and Holborn.
 Want to find out more?
 You need our Thames sightseeing tour.

 “It’s like Piccadilly Circus in here,” is a common exclamation from Brits when somewhere is really busy, and it’s all thanks to Piccadilly, one of London’s best and most exciting streets!
 Running from Hyde Park Corner to Piccadilly Circus, Piccadilly in the City of Westminster is where you’ll find the likes of Fortnum & Mason and 5 star hotels such as The Ritz.
-The nearby Green Park tube station makes it an easy place to visit too as well.
+The nearby Green Park tube station makes it an easy place to visit as well.
 Our walking tour ‘A Village in Picadilly’ is a great way to discover the area and little known secrets.
 Did you know that Piccadilly was once known as Portugal Street?
 The current name came from piccadills, which were types of ruffled collars.

 Carnaby Street secured its place on the list of London’s most famous streets in the swinging 60s when it was frequented by The Rolling Stones, Jimi Hendrix and The Kinks.
-And who can forget the chart topping ‘Carnaby Street’ by The Jam?
+And who can forget the chart topping Carnaby Street by The Jam?
 Today, people visit Carnaby Street for its quirky boutiques and vibrant street art.
+It’s also a glittering gateway to Soho, and the LGBTQ+ hub of Old Compton Street in particular.
 Yet beneath its cool exterior, Carnaby Street has a macabre secret, with the area used as a mass burial ground for plague victims in the 17th century.

 “Winding your way down on Baker Street,” sang Gerry Rafferty in his 1978 hit.
 But it’s not just Rafferty that put Baker Street on the map.
-In 1887, Arthur Conan Doyle released the first Sherlock Holmes story, ‘A Study in Scarlet’.
+In 1887, Arthur Conan Doyle released the first Sherlock Holmes story, A Study in Scarlet.
 Fictional detective Holmes and sidekick Watson were said to live at 221b Baker Street, an address that didn’t exist at the time as Baker Street didn’t extend north of Marylebone Road.
-Today though, you’ll find the Sherlock Holmes Museum at 221b Baker Street.
+Today though, you’ll find the Sherlock Holmes Museum at that famous address, 221b Baker Street.

 Savile Row is known throughout Europe as London’s most famous street for men’s bespoke tailoring.
-From Huntsman and Gieves and Hawkes with their impeccable British credentials to more contemporary offerings, Savile Row and its talented tailors have a roster of famous fans.
+From Huntsman and Gieves & Hawkes with their impeccable British credentials to more contemporary offerings, Savile Row and its talented tailors have a roster of famous fans.
 Named after Lady Dorothy Savile, Savile Row in London’s affluent Mayfair started to gain its reputation for tailoring in the 1800s.

-Some might say it was 19th century dandy George ‘Beau’ Brummell who catapulted Bond Street to fame.
-Others might say it happened much earlier, when Lord Horatio Nelson lived there in 1798 (the blue plaque is there to prove it).
+Some say it was 19th Century dandy George ‘Beau’ Brummell who catapulted Bond Street to fame.
+Others say it happened much earlier, when Lord Horatio Nelson lived there in 1798 (the blue plaque is there to prove it).
 Today though, Bond Street’s fame is indelibly linked to its plethora of luxury stores, from Jimmy Choo and Louis Vuitton on New Bond Street to Prada and Tiffany & Co. on Old Bond Street.

-Immortalised in Disney’s Bedknobs and Broomsticks in 1971 and again in the 1999 movie Notting Hill (where Hugh Grant’s character had his travel bookshop).
+Film lovers will know it from Disney’s Bedknobs and Broomsticks in 1971 and again in the 1999 movie Notting Hill (where Hugh Grant’s character had his travel bookshop).
 Over 300 years of history are contained on this London road.
 Since the 1940s though, Portobello Road Market has been the main draw to the area, where you’ll get everything from fresh fruit and vegetables to antiques.
 For the real secrets of Notting Hill and Portobello Road though, we’ve got just the walk for you!

 Without doubt, one of the most famous streets in London is Downing Street.
 10 Downing Street is, of course, the official residence of the Prime Minister.
-Located in central London and close to early Roman settlements, Downing Street was home to the Axe brewery in the middle ages.
+Located in central London and close to early Roman settlements, Downing Street was home to the Axe brewery in the Middle Ages.
 Henry VIII built Whitehall Palace here, which was later destroyed by fire, and at the time was known as ‘the forbidden city’.
 And with all the security surrounding this famous London address, Downing Street could still be considered the forbidden city!